Discovering the Canal Du Midi

 Just as often, we have long stretches of this majestic canal all to ourselves.
 If you’re in the area, you should visit.
 It’s tranquil, interesting and I’m sure you’d love it, too.”

 Merci Beth, we hope you manage to cross a few lines from your bucket list, and please keep us informed about your travels and adventures throughout his amazingly diverse region of France.
-For more real-life stories about rural living in southwest France and Christmas ideas, discover Beth’s latest books on her lovely website.
+For more real-life stories about rural living in southwest France, discover Beth’s LAST BOOK, it’s just been released and would ideal as a Christmas gift.